 4.3.
 Will the hotel be able to continue operating upon completion of the entire insolvency process?
 Please explain why, in your opinion, this would be the most likely outcome.
 Please note that the hotel may survive as a going concern either through continuation of its operations or through a sale as an operating whole.
 Going concern means that a business has the resources needed in order to continue to operate in the foreseeable future.

-Last y ear This s year

-Response Comment Response Comment

-Yes, the hotel will continue operating as a going concern The reorganization plan will be approved and the hotel keeps operating as a going -Click to Select-
+Last Year This Year Response Comment Response Comment Yes, the hotel will The reorganization plan will be -Click to Select- continue operating as approved and the hotel keeps a going concern operating as a going concern.

-concern.